Flexible MIMO for Future Wireless Communications: Which Flexibilities are Possible?: Fundamentals of Flexible MIMO Technology

 \subsection{Flexible Deployment Characteristics-Based Technology}

-We will now introduce promising flexible MIMO technologies based on the above flexibility sources.
+We will now introduce promising flexible MIMO technologies based on the above flexibility sources as shown in Fig.~\ref{technology}.
 The first classification is the flexible deployment characteristics-based technology, which can be further classified from the network topology and integrated application-tailored one.